Welcome to Beach Retreat

 A 5 minute stroll from the house to beautiful 9kms of golden sand.
 Atlantic is bracing though.
 For the energetic walk from Kommetjie to Noordhoek Beach and see the ship that came aground in a storm in 1900.
 The ship is still buried deep in the sand.
 The captain mistook this for Cape Point and legend has it he refused to leave the ship for another 3 years as he was too distressed at his navigational error-BSN-before satnav.
 Great surfing.

-Visit African 'Jasckass" Penguins at Boulders Beach.
+Visit African 'Jasckass' Penguins at Boulders Beach, one of Cape Town’s most visited beaches and the only place in the world where you get close to African Penguins.
 Swim at nearby secluded sandy cove.
 Take a picnic.
 Warm and safe bathing.

 The Meeting Place offers breakfast and lunch every day and, on Friday & Saturday they are open in the evenings.
 Very good food and value.